dshaw1/next-train-rn/README.md

 - Google Play store coming soon

 TODO
+- Add autoFocus and bring up keyboard on StopsModal
+- Hide all elements and only show activity spinner on NewJourney view when adding journey
 - iPhone X splash screen not 100% working
 - Fix iOS icons
 - Add to Google Play store